AndersenAlexander/goit-neo-react-hw-module5/README.md

 ## Deployment

-  The application is ready to be deployed on Vercel or any other hosting platform that supports React.
-Remember to set up the environment variables on your deployment platform.
+- **Contributions are welcome!
+If you have suggestions for improvements or find issues, please open an issue or submit a pull request.

 ## Contributing

-  Contributions are welcome!
-If you have suggestions for improvements or find issues, please open an issue or submit a pull request.
+- **The application is ready to be deployed on Vercel or any other hosting platform that supports React.
+Remember to set up the environment variables on your deployment platform.

 ## License

-  This project is licensed under the MIT License.
+- **This project is licensed under the MIT License.